CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

 ## Requirements Definition
 ### Functional Requirements
 **Data Retrieval:**\
- What does the user need to be able to view in the system?\
  The user needs to be able to choose what data to delete, however, this data must not be from the API itself.
 This ensures that the application does not break due to the user unknowingly deleting something within the API that might stop the program from functioning properly.

 **User Interface:**\
- What is required for the user to interact with the system?\
  The ability to click on buttons and read text is needed to use the program.
 It should be extremely easy to navigate through the user interface and if the user cannot understand, there should be a navigation guide on top of the search bar.

 **Data Display:**\